 For those selected, Lydia’s House offers the following as compensation:

-- Housing – All Associates live in either Lydia’s House proper or the Jean Donovan House.
+- Housing – All Associates live in either Lydia’s House proper or the nearby Jean Donovan House.
 Each associate has her own furnished bedroom and a shared bathroom.
 Common spaces of the house are for all to use.
-Storage is limited.

 - Meals – Food is available to our Associates from our garden, our local farm share, and donations.
-We ask that Associates eat dinner at Lydia’s House Sunday – Thursday nights with rare exception, sometimes helping to prepare the meal.
+We ask that Associates eat dinner at Lydia’s House Sunday through Thursday evenings with rare exception, sometimes helping to prepare the meal.

 - Spiritual Resources – All Associates are strongly encouraged to meet monthly with a spiritual director and/or licensed counselor, paid for by Lydia’s House.
-In addition, Associates can request one personal retreat per year in addition to an annual house retreat.
-Associates also participate in a weekly Spirituality Support Group with the house.
+In addition, Associates can request one personal retreat per year as well as an annual house retreat.
+Associates are also invited to participate in daily morning prayer and monthly worship with the house.

 - Transportation – Associates have access to and use of the Lydia’s House van.
 Usage for Lydia’s House business will be prioritized.
 In addition, Lydia’s House will provide Associates with a monthly bus pass on an as-needed basis.